David-Estevez/SnakeServer/README.md

 Inside the .pde file there are some parameters that need to be adjusted:

 - Communication parameters:
-	* BAUD_RATE: choose the apropiate for your serial connection.
+	* *BAUD_RATE*: choose the apropiate for your serial connection.
-	* INIT_KEY: key that identifies your robot.
+	* *INIT_KEY*: key that identifies your robot.
 It is used for stablishing a "secure" connection.